 Rodents

-Rodents are a huge group of mammals world wide and are well represented in Lebanon, this group includes the Squirrel, Porcupine (information given here) as well as dormice, mice, rats, voles, mole rats, hamsters, Jirds and Jerboas.
+Rodents are a large group of world wide spread mammals.
+Their representatives in Lebanon includes squirrels, porcupines (covered in this article) as well as dormice, mice, rats, voles, mole rats, hamsters, jirds and jerboas.

 (Sciurus anomalus syiacus)